jphenow/node_benchmark/README.md

 * `BENCHMARK_DB`
 * `BENCHMARK_PORT`

+**I didn't have time to switch to using this method for PHP so the php/io_world/db.php must be filled in**

 ## Things you might want

 It might be more "fair" to ensure that the Database you connect to is running on a